Nakış Studies. 2010. Village of Babayan / İbrahimpaşa, Cappadocia, Turkey. Local tufa stone.

 “Nakış” is a Turkish word that refers to both embroidery and architectural ornament.
 This double meaning is probably left over from the nomadic, tent dwelling past of the culture but, especially in the case of this traditional stonework, in the soft tufa stone of the region, the way the chisel is worked with precise geometries, directly into surface of the stone, is reminiscent of the textile technique.

 My studies explored the role of water, the powerful agent of erosion that has shaped this surreal terrain, as a reference in the details of the stonework.
-Though some of the local stoneworkers argued that the motifs prevented water from entering openings in the wall, it seems just as likely that they served to “pre-weather” the surface of the wall where most vulnerable.
+Some of the local stoneworkers argued that the motifs prevented water from entering openings in the wall.
+It seems just as likely that they served to “pre-weather” the surface of the wall where most vulnerable.